oneapi-src/oneAPI-samples/README.md

 | the basics of writing, compiling, and building programs for CPUs and GPUs            |[Simple Add](https://github.com/oneapi-src/oneAPI-samples/tree/main/DirectProgramming/C++SYCL/DenseLinearAlgebra/simple-add) or [Vector Add](https://github.com/oneapi-src/oneAPI-samples/tree/main/DirectProgramming/C++SYCL/DenseLinearAlgebra/vector-add) samples <br> (You can use these samples as starter projects by removing unwanted elements and adding your code and build requirements.)
 | the basics of using artificial intelligence                                          | [Getting Started Samples for AI Tools](https://github.com/oneapi-src/oneAPI-samples/tree/main/AI-and-Analytics/Getting-Started-Samples)

->**Note**: The README.md included with each sample provides build instructions for all supported operating system.
-For samples run in Jupyter Notebooks, you might need to install or configure additional frameworks or package managers if you do not already have them on your system.
+>**Note**: The README.md included with each sample provides build instructions for all supported operating systems.
+For samples that run in Jupyter Notebooks, you may need to install or configure additional frameworks or package managers if you do not already have them on your system.

 ### Using Integrated Development Environments (IDE)